Where will Giannis Go? Houston.

 A few weeks ago, I purchased a 2026 Kia Carnival Hybrid SX minivan for nearly 10% off the MSRP alongside the special financing interest rate (2.9% for 60 months) offered by Kia Financial.

-From the time I made first contact with any dealer to making the deal took just six hours, and I drove home the new car that night.
-To be clear, I wasn’t in active discussion for six hours, this is just the time it took for a dealer to agree to my terms – I was at work and I returned messages over email and sms during breaks.
+The time from my first contact with any dealer to making the deal took just six hours, and I drove home the new car that night.
+To be clear, I wasn’t in active discussion for six hours, this is just the time it took for a dealer to agree to my terms – I was at work and I returned messages over email and SMS during breaks.

 I didn’t visit anyone until the deal was made and I came in simply to sign papers after sharing my documents and doing my credit application online.